srgvg/dotfiles/.local/share/doc/youtube_dl/README.txt

     with leading zeros according to the total length of the playlist
 -   playlist_id (string): Playlist identifier
 -   playlist_title (string): Playlist title
+-   playlist_uploader (string): Full name of the playlist uploader
+-   playlist_uploader_id (string): Nickname or id of the playlist uploader

 Available for the video that belongs to some logical chapter or section: